Artesians/TCL/characters/electro/lisa.md

 | Energy Cost | 80 | ~ | ~ |
 | GU | 1A | ~ | ~ |

+* Surrounding opponents are only launched if made airborne while their poise is broken.
+Poise-broken grounded enemies are frequently staggered instead.

 {% endtab %}
 {% endtabs %}